| Written by Mark Buzinkay

 3. The quayside is where containers are loaded and unloaded on and off vessels.

-Mainly, there are two operations visible in container terminals: discharging and loading.
+There are two main operations visible in container terminals: discharging and loading.
 The discharging process begins when ships arrive at the port.
 They are moored at the berth (quayside), and import and transhipment containers are discharged by ship-to-shore cranes and loaded onto internal container handling equipment.
 The containers are ferried and stored in the appropriate yard locations based on the terminal's storage plan.
 Yard or transfer cranes lift the containers from the truck and stack them according to the yard plan.
 Import containers for primarily local consumption are retrieved by haulage companies and moved out of the terminal via the terminal gates.
 Transhipment containers are stored in the yard for a while before loading onto the assigned (loading) vessel.

 The loading process begins at the gate, where external trucks haul the export containers to the terminal via the gate.
 Containers are stored in the yard until it's time for loading.
 It is best practice to ensure that the export containers are evenly distributed in the yard to avoid bottlenecks will appear during the loading operation.
 The aim is to spread volume across the yard cranes to ensure maximum productivity of each crane.
 Next, yard cranes remove the containers from the stacks and place them on internal vehicles, which will subsequently transfer them to the quayside.
-Finally, the containers are loaded onto the ship by ship-to-shore cranes according to the stowage instruction given by the shipping line.
+Finally, the containers are loaded onto the ship by ship-to-shore cranes according to the stowage instructions given by the shipping line.

 WP_Container_terminal_planning_key_processes